code-dot-org/browser/README.md

 7. To sign Windows builds, we need to set up two environment variables from the command line:
    1. `export WIN_CSC_LINK=/SecretsDirectory/codeorg-authenticode.p12` (where path matches your path to the .p12 file generated in step 6)
    2. `export WIN_CSC_KEY_PASSWORD=secret_password` (where `secret_password` is stored in the "MakerAppWindowsBuildPassword" note in LastPass)
+8. Now you can release a new version of the Maker app!

 ### Releasing a new version